dasparagjyoti/EEG-Channel-Selection-for-Emotion-Recognition/README.md

-# EEG-Channel-Selection-for-Emotion-Recognition
+# EEG Channel Selection for Emotion Recognition
+- Ongoing Project
-Developed an best EEG Channel Selection Model Using Technique like MIMR
+- Developed an best EEG Channel Selection Model Using Technique like MIMR